synonymdev/bitkit/README.md

 ## Bitkit's solution

 Bitkit offers a Bitcoin wallet that supports both on-chain and lightning transactions.
 The application runs a custom, non-routing Lightning node created with the [Lightning Development Kit](https://github.com/lightningdevkit) on the user's mobile phone.
-It requires a connection to an external server running a Bitcoin full node and an Electrum server.
+By default you connect to Synonym's Electrum-Bitcoin Core server, but you can also connect to your own.

-We automatically on-board users to Lightning through the integration of our lightning service provider (LSP) [Blocktank](https://github.com/synonymdev/blocktank-client).
-Developers can also create their own LSP using Blocktank.
-In the future, we will support users to connect to their own Lightning and Bitcoin nodes, select different types of LSPs, couple hardware wallets, and manage their own Lightning channels.
+We on-board users to Lightning through our lightning service provider (LSP) [Blocktank](https://github.com/synonymdev/blocktank-client).
+In the future, we will also enable connections to other LSPs and peers on the network.

-Users can back up all their on-chain Bitcoin data with a standard BIP-39 seed.
-Lightning channel data should automatically be stored on a backup server.
-The data needs to be encrypted on the client-side before it is sent to a server to ensure privacy.
+Users can back up all their Bitcoin and Lightning keys with a standard BIP-39 seed and optional password.
+Lightning channel data is automatically replicated on our a backup server.
+The data is encrypted on the client-side before it is sent to our server to ensure privacy.
 You can view our code [here](https://github.com/synonymdev/bitkit-backup-client).

-The other main features Bitkit supports are the creation of social profiles; the importing and managing of contacts; dynamic payment profiles; key-based account logins; and the display of public data feeds and private account data through in-application widgets.
+The other main features Bitkit supports are the creation of social profiles; the importing and managing of contacts; payments to profiles; key-based account logins; and the display of public data feeds and private account data through in-application widgets.
 You can experiment with these features in our [playground](https://slashtags.to/#playground).
-We currently support three public data widgets: a bitcoin [price feed](https://github.com/synonymdev/slashtags-widget-price-feed), a bitcoin [news feed](https://github.com/synonymdev/slashtags-widget-news-feed), a bitcoin [block data feed](https://github.com/synonymdev/slashtags-widget-bitcoin-feed).
+We currently support four public data widgets: a bitcoin [price feed](https://github.com/synonymdev/slashtags-widget-price-feed), a bitcoin [news feed](https://github.com/synonymdev/slashtags-widget-news-feed), a bitcoin [block data feed](https://github.com/synonymdev/slashtags-widget-bitcoin-feed), and bitcoin [facts feed](https://github.com/synonymdev/slashtags-widget-facts-feed).

-All these additional features are powered by Slashtags: an open-source protocol for creating secure and scalable peer-to-peer applications.
+All these additional features are powered by Slashtags: a collection of software modules and specifications that complements the Bitcoin and Lightning stacks in the building of peer-to-peer applications, specifically to enable decentralized identities and web-of-trust reputation systems.
 You can view our JavaScript-based software development kit which has been used for the Bitkit wallet [here](https://github.com/synonymdev/slashtags).

-The Slashtags protocol allows for the creation of cryptographic keypairs, known as "slashtags", derived from the same BIP-39 seed as the user's Bitcoin wallet.
-Typically these slashtags are associated with networked “drives” known as hyperdrives, which can be discovered, read, and seeded by peers on a network.
-The group of peers that stores some or all of the drive’s data is known as its swarm.

-While much of the power of Slashtags comes via these hyperdrives, the keypairs that can be generated with Slashtags also can have important utility on their own.
-Bi-lateral, peer to peer authentication between a user and a server can, for example, be realized just on the basis of keypairs.

-All Slashtags data is exchanged within a Kademlia-based distributed hash table system.

-You can read more about Slashtags on our [website](https://slashtags.to/) and on our SDK's [Github page](https://github.com/synonymdev/slashtags).
-Slashtags predominantly builds on the lower-level functionality of the Hypercore stack.
-You can learn more about the Hypercore stack [here](https://docs.holepunch.to/) as well as from the two main Github projects [here](https://github.com/holepunchto/hypercore) and [here](https://github.com/holepunchto/hyperdht).

-Slashtags user data should be automatically replicated via a [seeding server](https://github.com/synonymdev/slashtag-seeding-server).
+Slashtags user data is automatically replicated via our [seeding server](https://github.com/synonymdev/slashtag-seeding-server).
 In this way, user data is always available.
-In addition, it allows the user to restore all their Slashtags data from just their BIP-39 seed.
+In addition, it allows the user to restore all their Slashtags data from just their BIP-39 seed and optional password.

 ## Support